arigo/BaroqueUI/README.md

 Check whether individual buttons are pressed or not.

+        public bool touchpadTouched;
-        public Touchpad touchpad;
+        public Vector2 touchpadPosition;

-Check whether the finger is touching the touchpad and where, and contains logic to interpret finger movements.
-See below.
+Check whether the finger is touching the touchpad and where.

         public MonoBehaviour HoverControllerTracker();